GitKlip/learning-dbt/README.md

 * Dimension (dim) refers to data that represents a person, place or thing.
 Examples include customers, products, candidates, buildings, employees.
 Note: The Fact and Dimension convention is based on previous normalized modeling techniques.

+## Folder Structure
+* Marts folder: All intermediate, fact, and dimension models can be stored here.
+Further subfolders can be used to separate data by business function (e.g. marketing, finance)
+* Staging folder: All staging models and source configurations can be stored here.
+Further subfolders can be used to separate data by data source (e.g. Stripe, Segment, Salesforce).
+(We will cover configuring Sources in the Sources module)